BANK CREDIT CARD APPLICATION RULES

 Chase 5/24 Rule: The 5/24 Rule is the most restrictive application rule from any bank.
 Chase will not approve you for any Chase credit card if you have been approved for more than five credit cards (from any bank) in the past 24 months.

-• Historically, being an authorized user on a card counted as a 5/24 spot, but data points vary per person.
+Historically, being an authorized user on a card counted as a 5/24 spot, but data points vary per person.
+I recommend removing yourself as an AU and waiting 30 days before applying for a Chase card if you’re over 5/24.

-• You must be under 5/24 to be approved for a Chase business card, but it will not take a 5/24 spot
+You must be under 5/24 to be approved for a Chase business card, but it will not take a 5/24 spot (yes, it is a hard pull on your credit).

 I have an entire post about this rule if you want more details.

-Chase 24/48 RULE: This rule means that you can only get the sign-up bonus (SUB) on a co-branded card every 24 months and the SUB on a Sapphire card every 48 months.
+Chase 24-month rule: This rule means that you can only get the sign-up bonus (SUB) on a co-branded card every 24 months.
 Remember, the clock starts when you get the bonus, not when you are approved for the card.
+Co-branded cards include the Chase World of Hyatt, Southwest, United, Marriott, etc.

 CHASE TIPS: